cdapio/cdap/docs/install-guide/source/install.rst

 - Java runtime (on Reactor and Hadoop nodes)
 - Node.js runtime (on Reactor nodes)
-- Hadoop/HBase/Hive environment to run against
+- Hadoop, HBase (and possibly Hive) environment to run against

 Java Runtime
 ............